demirug/ukraine_alerts_api/README.md

 If you want to fetch data from https://alerts.com.ua/ API: Set api key for `ALERTS-COM-UA-API-KEY` variable in .env

+If you want to fetch data from https://api.ukrainealarm.com/swagger/index.html API: set `UKRAINE-ALARM-COM-API-KEY` variable in .env

-Alternative fetching data don't required additional settings (Might not be as fast/stability)
+Alternative fetching data don't required additional settings (Might not be as fast/stability).

 You can enable/disable fetch methods in `Config > CELERY_CONFIG > beat_schedule` by removing/adding them